Fröken Snusk

-Fröken Snusk was a music project created by Swedish songwriter and music producer Rasmus Gozzi.
-She is a singer, whose identity was unknown and wore a pink balaclava to hide it, who became popular after competing in Melodifestivalen 2024 with her song Unga & Fria.
-She changed her artistic name to Felicia in 2025, realising her first single Black Widow.
+Fröken Snusk is a Swedish musical act and persona created by songwriter and producer Rasmus Gozzi.
+The character is known for wearing a pink balaclava to maintain anonymity and gained widespread popularity after competing in Melodifestivalen 2024 with the song "Unga & fria".
+Originally portrayed by Felicia Eriksson, the role was taken over by a new unidentified performer in April 2025 after Eriksson transitioned to a solo career.

 Career

 The original Fröken Snusk claimed to have been born in 2004 or 2005, while Aftonbladet claimed she was slightly older.
 As her stage name implies, her songs often have crude and sexual lyrics.
-Her balaclava is a reference to the gangster rapper 1.Cuz, who popularized the accessory in Swedish music.
-In 2023, she collaborated with him on the song "Trakten till epan" and also participated in Musikhjälpen.
+In 2023, she collaborated with the gangster rapper 1.Cuz on the song "Trakten till epan" and also participated in Musikhjälpen.

 She took part in Melodifestivalen 2024, and was eliminated in the runoff voting round.
 Rasmus Gozzi has worked on several songs with Fröken Snusk.
 She sings and performs mainly the music style epadunk.

 In May 2024, she won the fourth season of Masked Singer Sverige.

 In April 2025, the original singer for Fröken Snusk was replaced by a different singer, provoking backlash from the public and concert promoters.
 Later that month, Expressen revealed the identity of the original singer as 23-year-old Felicia Eriksson from Stockholm.